simonepri/sudoku-solver/readme.md

 introduced (`get_search_space_size` and `clone`).

-The presence of those new methods and the creation of a thread for each branch of the backtracking are the major cause of overhead in comparison with the sequential version.
+The presence of those new methods and the creation of a thread for each branch of the backtracking are the major cause of overhead.
-To overcome them, the sequential algorithm is used as sub-routine, when the remaining search space is below a certain threshold empirically found.
+The sequential algorithm is indeed used as sub-routine to speedup the computation, when the remaining search space is below a certain threshold empirically found.

 More details about the computational complexity of the operations and the idea behind their implementation can be found in the